What are potential reasons for various email sending and receiving problems including

 If the bounce-back message you received isn't listed here or is unclear, you should try typing that message into a search engine to better understand the cause of the rejection.

 When reporting an issue, please send the entire bounce-back message, including headers.

 Though email appears to be sent and received in real-time, this is only the case when systems are performing optimally.
 Email delays typically occur when system performance is degraded (either due to spammers infiltrating institutional email systems by means of a successful phishing email or an external flood of incoming messages).
-It is reasonable to expect up to an hour delay for an email to be delivered, and if there are large-scale email delays, they will be posted in the IT Status area on http://4help.vt.edu.
+It is reasonable to expect up to an hour delay for an email to be delivered, and if there are large-scale email delays, they will be posted in the IT Status area on the 4Help portal.

 If you have multiple cases within a time frame of a couple days during which email from a specific email address is being delayed more than 45 minutes, then you should collect the delayed email headers.
 Email headers must be collected by the recipient of the delayed email.
 You should not submit headers collected from emails from the sender's outbox as they lack the required information.

-When submitting headers to 4Help, do so by copying and pasting the full header in your incident or message.
+When submitting headers to 4Help, do so by copying and pasting the full header into your incident or message.
 Please do not submit headers as attachments or in the form of PDF or Word documents.

 The recipient's email messages are the ones for which you want to collect headers.
 Do not submit headers from a sender's copy of an email message.